f5devcentral/xcwaapcdnguide/README.rst

 - CDN configuration
 - App protection via CDN

+This guide can be completed step-by-step using the F5 Distributed Cloud console, or leverage automatic configuration via included Ansible scripts.

 Pre-requisites
 ##############

-- F5 Distributed Cloud Account (trial is sufficient for this demo guide)
+- F5 Distributed Cloud Account
 - A Web browser to access the F5 Distributed Cloud console, attack the app and see the developer tools to test load time with / without CDN

+For Ansible configuration:
+- Linux-based system (or on Windows run the Subsystem For Linux) with configured Ansible binaries - follow the Ansible section of the guide

 Create HTTP Load Balancer with Web Application Firewall
 #######################################################